aarnphm/morph/docs/content/VnVReport/VnVReport.md

 ## Automated Testing

 The testing was does automatically run on Github Actions whenever a commit was pushed to the main branch.
-The configuration of the CI/CD environment can be foind at https://github.com/aarnphm/morph/actions/workflows/ci.yml.
+The configuration of the CI/CD environment can be found at https://github.com/aarnphm/morph/actions/workflows/ci.yml.

 ## Trace to Requirements